 Workers’ Compensation for Electric Shock Injuries

 Electricians, as well as those in the construction, manufacturing, healthcare, and hospitality industries, are most at risk for electric shock injuries.
-The Philadelphia workers’ compensation lawyers at Larry Pitt & Associates, P.C. proudly represent all types of workers throughout Pennsylvania, and can help you obtain the benefits you deserve.
+The dedicated workers’ compensation lawyers at Larry Pitt & Associates, P.C. proudly represent all types of workers throughout Pennsylvania and can help you obtain the benefits you deserve.

 Electric Shock Injuries